 Researching Engineers: Based on their knowledge of GPS, GIS, and geocaching, discuss as a class the types of engineers that may use these geographic information tools.
 Prompt students with the following career paths:

-- Another engineer of your choice (check with teacher first).
+- Another engineer type of your choice (check with teacher first)

-Preparing for the activity: Have students prepare for the activity by either downloading a free GPS app and creating at least three waypoints on their way home from school (if they have access to their own smartphone).
-Or, create an assignment using the The Fundamentals of GIS and Real-World Applications Handout such as exploring Google Earth or finding a particular set of latitudes and longitudes on a traditional map.
+Activity Prep: Have students prepare for the associated activity by either downloading a free GPS app and creating at least three waypoints on their way home from school (if they have access to their own smartphones).
+Or, create an assignment using The Fundamentals of GIS and Real-World Applications Handout such as exploring Google Earth or finding a particular set of latitudes and longitudes on a traditional 2D/paper map.

 Lesson Extension Activities

 Give students time to research different types of engineers.
-Students can either be assigned to research and write about these career types individually or present their findings in small groups.
+Either assign students to individually research and write about these career types, or present their findings in small groups.

 Other Related Information

-There are other interesting lessons on TeachEngineering with GIS as a keyword.
-Most of these lessons and associated activities involve data, maps, and projections, and could be great activities to try on in association with this lesson (see list below).
+Find additional interesting lessons about GIS in TeachEngineering by searching with "GIS" as a keyword.
+Most of these lessons and their associated activities involve data, maps, and projections, and are great activities to conduct in association with this lesson (see list below).
 However, this lesson and activity deals with a different niche that is not available in other lessons: the hands-on use of a GPS device and its integration with GIS is unique.

 ContributorsJake Schell; Andrea Burrows